relisher/eMerge/README.md

 ### What it does

 Sociable lets you add new friends on Facebook instantly with just a photo.
-It integrates Facebook Login, Facebook Graph API, and Kairos facial recognition to provide a smooth yet exhilarating experience.
+It integrates Facebook Login, Facebook Web API, and Kairos facial recognition to provide a smooth yet exhilarating experience.

 Find the app at this link: